cits5501/cits5501.github.io/assets/workshops/workshop09-solutions.md

 **Challenge exercise**:  If you have some experience with formal logic and would like a challenge, try verifying the above code using the online Dafny verifier.
-You will probably want to try the rest of the exercises in this worksheet first, and work through the online Dafny tutorial.
+You will probably want to work through the online Dafny tutorial first.
 This will explain how to use the `forall` keyword, which we have not covered, but which is needed for the challenge.